 In terms of basics, Early Entry offers admission to Disneyland or Disney California Adventure Park 30 minutes early to enjoy a limited number of attractions, dining, and shopping locations.
 This is the spiritual successor to both Magic Mornings and Extra Magic Hour, two similar-but-different perks we’ll discuss in the commentary below.

 There are a couple of big distinctions between the perks.
 First, Magic Mornings and Extra Magic Hour were offered on select days and at select parks, whereas Early Entry is offered at both Disneyland and DCA every single day.
-Second, the eligibility pool is significantly smaller for Early Entry (at least…for now!).
+Second, the eligibility pool is significantly smaller for Early Entry.
 These two factors in tandem should make Early Entry a better experience.

 However, there is one thing that might make Early Entry less attractive than Magic Mornings and Extra Magic Hour: it’s half as long.
 Extra Magic Hour was one hour long, hence the name.
 Early Entry is 30 minutes in duration.
 The obvious drawback is that it’s 30 minutes shorter than its predecessor, so you have less of a head-start on off-site guests than during Extra Magic Hours.

 The big change to Early Entry for 2024 is that it’s no longer in both parks every single day.
 Now, either Disneyland Park or Disney California Adventure Park will open early each day, according to this schedule:

 Disney California Adventure: Monday, Wednesday, Friday and Sunday

 We’ve done Early Entry roughly one dozen times at Disneyland in total, and twice in 2024 (so far) since the perk shifted to the every other day.
 Honestly, our experience wasn’t all that much different than before.
 Maybe it was slightly busier in Fantasyland at Disneyland, but still very manageable.